Famous cardiologist in Hyderabad | Dr. Sarat Chandra

 Prevention of Sudden Cardiac Deaths

 Heart disease is not sparing anyone.
 We are seeing an increasing number of cases in all age groups ranging from the early twenties to the Elderly.
-Which means, Indians are getting heart disease at a relatively younger age.
+This means Indians are getting heart disease at a relatively younger age.

 Do you know?